phax/peppol-commons/README.md

 # News and noteworthy

-* v9.5.0 - work in progress
+* v9.5.0 - 2024-07-22
     * Added new submodule `dbnalliance-xhe`.
 See [#53](https://github.com/phax/peppol-commons/pull/53) - thx @robinsongarciax
     * Marked certain `ESMPTransportProfile` entries as "deleted"
-    * Added new SMP client exception `SMPClientParticipantNotFoundException` to indicate non-existing Service Groups
+    * Added new SMP client exception `SMPClientParticipantNotFoundException` to indicate non-existing Service Groups.
+This was previously covered in `SMPClientNotFoundException`.
     * Updated to OpenPeppol eDEC Code Lists v8.9
 * v9.4.0 - 2024-05-24
     * Renamed `IParticipantIdentifierScheme` to `IPeppolParticipantIdentifierScheme`